Q: What is the North Dakota Seal of Biliteracy?

 Q: Can students take the CLEP exam for the demonstration of knowledge in world language exam?

-A: It appears the CLEP language exams only include listing and reading domains.
+A: It appears the CLEP language exams only include listening and reading domains.
 Also, there doesn’t appear to be alignment available to the ACTFL standards or proficiency levels.
 Therefore, at this time CLEP will not be an acceptable assessment for the NDSB.

 Q: What score do we report on the application form since students receive scores for four domain assessments?